jincao2013/wanpy/README.md

 ## Collect Wannier TB data

-WanPy can collect necessary Wannier TB data into a single `.h5` file as the input for further calculations.
+WanPy need to collect necessary Wannier TB data into a single `.h5` file as the input for further calculations.
 This can be done by:

+**Important notice:**

+WanPy employs the uudd order of Wannier orbitals for its internal calculations, which is the default setting when using v1.2 of `wannier_setup`.
+If a higher version is used, one should utilize `wanpy twist_amn` to reorganize the .amn file into the uudd order and then proceed with the disentanglement process once more.

 **Method 1**: from `wanpy htb`, this will need at least `POSCAR, .wout, _hr.dat `.
 The files `.nnkp`,  `_r.dat`, `_wsvec.dat`, and `_spin.dat` are optional.